HiLab-git/DTC/README.md

 	  year={2020}
 	}
 ## Results on the Left Atrium dataset.
-* 16 labeled scans and 64 unlabeled scans
+* The training set consists of 16 labeled scans and 64 unlabeled scans and the testing set includes 20 scans.

 |Methods|DICE (%) | Jaccard (%) | HD95 | ASD|
 |---|---|---|---|---|